 Willow Spring is a somewhat small town located in the state of North Carolina.
 With a population of 10,642 people and two constituent neighborhoods, Willow Spring is the 91st largest community in North Carolina.

-Unlike some towns, Willow Spring isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Willow Spring are a mix of both white- and blue-collar jobs.
-Overall, Willow Spring is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Willow Spring who work in management occupations (14.02%), sales jobs (12.57%), and office and administrative support (11.78%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Willow Spring is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Willow Spring is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Willow Spring who work in management occupations (15.68%), office and administrative support (10.44%), and sales jobs (8.96%).

 Also of interest is that Willow Spring has more people living here who work in computers and math than 95% of the places in the US.